giovannicoppola/alfred-xkcd/README.md

 # Usage

-- Search (default keyword: `xxkcd`) or hotkey: list and search xkcd comics. `❤️` will denote favorite, `•` unread comics.
+- Search (default keyword: `xkcd`) or hotkey: list and search xkcd comics. `❤️` will denote favorite, `•` unread comics.
-- Favorite (default keyword: `xxk::favs`) or hotkey: favorite xkcd comics in grid view.
+- Favorite (default keyword: `xk::favs`) or hotkey: favorite xkcd comics in grid view.
-- Random (default keyword: `xxk::random`) or hotkey: one random unread xkcd comic.
+- Random (default keyword: `xk::random`) or hotkey: one random unread xkcd comic.
 Press enter for more!
-- Recent (default keyword: `xxk::recent`) or hotkey: recently viewed xkcd comics in grid view.
+- Recent (default keyword: `xk::recent`) or hotkey: recently viewed xkcd comics in grid view.

 ## On a selected comic: